Mayyim Chayyim: Living Waters Retreats

 Draft Itinerary:

-Arrive in Haines via flight or ferry from Juneau (or arrive early to get ready for the retreat!)
+Arrive in Haines via flight or ferry from Juneau (or arrive early to get ready for the retreat!) and settle into your accommodations

 Unwind and adjust to Alaskan time!